XHRS-FM

 XHRS-FM is a radio station on 90.1 FM in Puebla, Puebla, Mexico.
-The station is operated by Grupo ACIR and carries its Match pop format.
+The station is operated by Grupo ACIR and carries its Match hot adult contemporary format.

 History

 XHRS received its first concession on December 2, 1977.
 It was owned by Ricardo Salas Ramón until 1986, when Radio Oro bought the station.

 It carried a pop format known as Digital 90.1 until November 18, 2014, when it flipped to the Radio Disney brand.

 Match

 On December 8, a newspaper report was published stating that XHRS was about to leave Radio Disney, and that XHECD-FM 92.9 was interested in acquiring the brand rights for Puebla.
 On December 26, Disney and ACIR announced they were mutually ending their relationship, which had covered twelve Mexican cities.
 Ten of the twelve Radio Disney stations, including XHRS, were transitioned to ACIR's replacement pop format, Match.